alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 ---

 Something that produces a sequence of random yes/no’s is needed.
 Modern C++ code should use the facilities of the C++11 `<random>` header, and not the old C `rand` and `srand` functions.
 Unfortunately `<random>` is designed as a set of building blocks that encapsulate the difficult computer science stuff, but that aren’t really usable directly.
-A set of more directly usable wrappers is available here in header [`"my_random.hpp"`](source/my_random.hpp).
-In particular there’s a class `my_random::Choices` whose `.next()` method produces a pseudo-random sequence of `bool` values:
+A set of more directly usable wrappers is available for this tutorial in header [`"my_random.hpp"`](source/my_random.hpp).
+In particular there’s a class `my_random::Choices` whose `.next()` method produces a pseudo-random `bool` value: